Whole30 Zuppa Toscana

 Stay cozy, my friends!

-1 pound Italian sausage- I made mine with 1 lb pork and half of this seasoning mixture
+- 1 lb Italian sausage- I made mine with 1 lb pork and half of this seasoning mixture

-32 ounces of compliant chicken stock (I used this one)
+- 32 oz Compliant chicken stock (I used this one)